The Making Learning Personal, Practical And Profitable Approach

 People love to learn.
 They love to go through the process of absorption, adventure and achievement.
 They do, however, like the learning to relevant.

-Today there are many educational projects that are helping young people to develop what are called 21st Century Skills.
+Today there are many educational projects that are helping young people to develop what are called Twenty First Century Skills.
 These are Critical Thinking, Collaboration, Creativity and Communication.

 Young people need to learn the basic skills of reading, writing and arithmetic.
 They often learn best if they have good relationships with their educators, however, and see the relevance of what they are learning.
 They are then more likely to develop the rigour to deliver results.